Two Kooks » All Recipes » Side Dishes » Crispy Oven Roasted Potatoes (Exceptional!)

 Recipe Notes

 1. Which potatoes are best to use: Yukon Gold are my #1 choice.
 They have thin skins, creamy insides and they brown and crisp up beautifully.
 Russet are good too (more fluffy than creamy).
-They don’t get quite as crispy.
-I often use creamy red potatoes too.
+They don’t get quite as crispy or brown.
 Here’s a good article on the different types of potatoes and how to cook them if you’re interested.

 3. Peel potatoes or not?
 If I use Yukon gold (yellow potatoes) or red, I don’t bother peeling them.
 The skins are thin and there is extra nutrition in the skins.
 If using Russet potatoes, peel them first.

-4. Size of cut potatoes: Cutting your potatoes into bigger chunks (2-3 inches/5-7.6 cm) will give you creamier insides.
+4. Impact of different size of cut potatoes: Cutting your potatoes into bigger chunks (2-3 inches/5-7.6 cm) will give you creamier insides.
 Smaller chunks give you more crispy surfaces.
 I find 1 1/2- 2 inches (3.8-5 cm) perfect.
 Whatever you choose, try to cut the potatoes more or less the same size for even cooking.

 • Make the entire recipe, but roast the potatoes for slightly less time.
 Remove them from the oven and let them sit on the counter.
 Before serving, finish roasting at 450F/232C for the final 7-10 minutes.